• HOME

 Buy tickets

-2025 Schedule
+Preliminary Schedule

-EV & Charging Expo 2025 logo in white
+2026 EV & Charging Expo logo

 The two-day program is designed to enable organizations to make substantial progress on electrifying their fleets, installing EV charging infrastructure, and meeting their ESG goals.